KumarRobotics/kr_mav_control/doc/QuadSim.md

 ## Example with GUI
 ```
-roslaunch quadrotor_simulator rviz.launch
+roslaunch kr_mav_launch rviz.launch
-roslaunch mav_manager demo.launch sim:=true vicon:=false
+roslaunch kr_mav_launch demo.launch sim:=true vicon:=false mav_name:=quadrotor
 ```

 Run a simple example script
 ```
-cd quadrotor_control/mav_manager/scripts
+roscd kr_mav_launch/scripts
-./sample.bash
+./sample.bash quadrotor
 ```

-There is also a GUI that can be used to send simple commands to the robot through the `mav_manager`.
+There is also a GUI that can be used to send simple commands to the robot through the `rqt_mav_manager`.
 Launch it by running
 ```
 rosrun rqt_mav_manager rqt_mav_manager
 ```